zcattacz/alasql_wiki/Json.md

     INSERT INTO one VALUES @{a:5, b:{c:@[4,5]}}
     SELECT * FROM one WHERE a->b->0 = 4
 ```

+Please note that negavie numbers must be enclosed like this: `(-5)`.
+There is [an issue to get it fixed](https://github.com/agershun/alasql/issues/475).

 Expression
 ```sql
     SELECT * FROM one WHERE a->(LCASE(“B”))->(1-1) = 4